acquitelol/chxry-nea/report/report.typ

   ),
   caption: [List of opcodes]
 )
-The branching instructions use the value in the `sts` register, and are designed to be used with the `cmp` pseudo-instruction, although this is not necessarily required.
+The branching instructions use the value in the `sts` register and are designed to be used with the `cmp` pseudo-instruction, although this is not necessarily required.
 For the memory and branching operations, either one of `r1` or `imm` can be omitted.

-// move to assembly section along with instruction format usages
 === Pseudo Instructions

 Many assembly instructions are implemented using other instructions.
+The `.db` and `.dw` instructions can also be used to insert values directly into the machine code, and the `.skip` instruction to insert n 0s into the machine code.

 #figure(
   table(